How to Use Charting to Analyse Commodity Markets

 • Definite identification of trend change.

-• By the time the formation is identified the trend has changed and moved significantly.
+• By the time the formation is identified the trend has changed and prices moved significantly.

 Trading Volume

-While not a line drawing technique, trading volume is often included on many charts.
+While not a line drawing technique, trading volume is often included on charts.
 It is the number of trades of futures contracts during the last trading period, as supplied by the exchange.
 Trading volumes provide a measure of activity in the market.
-Traditionally, high trading volumes indicate a change in the trend.
-Lack of trading volume when a jump in price occurs, for example, may indicate that the price jump was an anomaly rather than the start of a new trend.
-Had the price jump been accompanied by a jump in trading volume, the price rise would carry more weight in the opinion of the technical analyst.
+Trading volume analysis is used concurrently with other indicators.
+High trading volumes are considered supportive to an established trend, either up or down.
+Declining trading volume after a price move on good volume may be an early indication that the trend is weakening.
+A violation of a support or resistance price level accompanied by an increase in trading volume enhances the probability of trend change.
+However, lack of trading volume when a price move occurs may indicate that the price move was an anomaly rather than the start of a new trend.
 Figure 8 shows a chart of trading volume and open interest.

 Open Interest